F&C Asset Management appoints Richard Wilson as CEO

 Wilson takes up his position in a time of stress for the UK fund management industry, as regulatory demands and spiralling costs compound the challenges of running money in turbulent markets.

-F&C suffered 3.7 billion pounds of net outflows in its fiscal third quarter, pushing assets down to 96.8 billion pounds at September 30 from 98.2 billion pounds in July.
+F&C suffered 3.7 billion pounds ($5.96 billion) of net outflows in its fiscal third quarter, pushing assets down to 96.8 billion pounds at September 30 from 98.2 billion pounds in July.

 (Reporting by Sinead Cruise, editing by Laurence Fletcher)